 Alternative ear infection treatments aren't generally recommended for use in children — some have dangerous side effects or may interfere with conventional treatments.By Mayo Clinic Staff

-You may find many alternative ear infection treatments on the Internet and in books and magazines.
-They include chiropractic adjustments and homeopathy, among others.
+Alternative ear infection treatments are common on the internet and in books and magazines.
+Examples include chiropractic adjustments, homeopathy and herbal eardrops.

-In most cases, however, researchers haven't studied alternative ear infection treatments adequately using widely accepted scientific methods.
-For this reason, alternative ear infection treatments aren't generally recommended for use in children.
+But in most cases, researchers haven't adequately studied alternative ear infection treatments using widely accepted scientific methods.
+For this reason, doctors generally don't recommend alternative ear infection treatments for use in children.

 Before your child uses an alternative ear infection treatment, be sure to:

-- Find out exactly what the treatment costs.
-Some alternative therapies aren't covered by medical insurance.
+- Find out the cost of treatment.
+Alternative therapies may not be covered by medical insurance.

 - Tell your doctor.
-If you decide to use an alternative therapy, it's important to tell your doctor.
+It's important for your doctor to know if you decide to use an alternative therapy.
 Some treatments — such as herbal supplements — may alter the effect of other therapies or medications.
 Others may create dangerous drug interactions.

 See more In-depth

 - Homeopathy: An introduction.
-National Center for Complementary and Alternative Medicine. http://nccam.nih.gov/health/homeopathy/.
-Accessed Feb.
-4, 2011.
+National Center for Complementary and Integrative Health. https://nccih.nih.gov/health/homeopathy?nav=gsa.
+Accessed Dec.
+7, 2016.